 - Restore the configuration on the FortiGate-VM instance that you deployed in step 2.
 As with the license, you can inject the configuration during initial bootup.
 Alternatively, you can restore the configuration in the FortiOS GUI as described in Configuration backups.

-- If you deployed an on-demand instance in step 2, register the license.
-To receive support for an on-demand license, you must register the license as described in Creating a support account.
+- If you deployed a PAYG instance in step 2, register the license.
+To receive support for a PAYG license, you must register the license as described in Creating a support account.